Atlanta Falcons 2025 Schedule: Opponents, Games, Info

 Prediction: Win

 Analysis: The season finale in New Orleans could decide the NFC South.
-The Saints, likely out of playoff contention, lack the firepower to match Atlanta’s offense.
-Penix, with a full season of experience, outshines New Orleans’ quarterback, and the Falcons’ defense dominates.
-Atlanta finishes 11-6, potentially clinching the division or a wild-card spot.
+The Saints, way out of playoff contention, lack the firepower to match Atlanta’s offense.
+Cousins, getting back into a groove, outshines New Orleans’ quarterback Tyler Shough, and the Falcons’ defense dominates.

 How Will the Falcons’ Season End Up?